eea/eea.progressbar/README.rst

 3. Go to Plone Site > Working space and add a Progress bar portlet
 4. Or add a Collection, add Progress column for tabular view and enable tabular view for this Collection.
+5. Or go to *Site Setup > Progress Bar Settings* and enable Progress Bar viewlets for your content-types.

 Dependencies
 ============